AnnexMedAnnexMedAnnexMed

 Medical Crossover Cases

-Third molars with pathology, fractures, tumor resections, orthognathic surgery, TMJ surgery, craniofacial anomalies — all potentially medical-billable at higher reimbursement
+Third molars with pathology, fractures, tumor resections, orthognathic surgery, TMJ surgery, craniofacial anomalies all potentially medical-billable reimbursement.

 Dual Credentialing